 Puerto Rico’s Four Time Grammy Award Nominee, Plena Libre Present “Amores En El Camino” (Love’s Journey)

-RELEASE DATE: January 12, 2018 (GN MUSICA, INDIE)
+Release date: January 12, 2018 (GN Música, Indie)

 In the aftermath of Hurricane Maria, the band wishes to recharge Puerto Ricans, living both on and off the island, with messages of hope, joy, and pride in our heritage, through their music.